 The insertion site may be sore or painful.
 You may get pain medicine, if needed.
 After

-Your doctor will visit with you in your room while you are recovering.
-The doctor
+Your healthcare provider will visit with you in your room while you are recovering.

 If the procedure is done as an outpatient, you may be able to leave after you have

 completed the recovery process.
-But it is common to spend at least 1 night in the
+But it's common to spend at least one night in the

 hospital after ICD implantation for observation.